Coac/MagicSquare/README.md

 # MagicSquare

 Generates a valid magic square using branch and bound algorithm.
 The size of the magic square can be changed.
+Multithreading is implemented, one thread is created for each possible value.

 ## Output example for a 4x4 :

 ```
-Time : 97.922469895 seconds
+Time : 25.759577584 seconds
 Number of magicSquare : 7040
 First solution :
 ----------------